MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 After referencing the relevant packages, call [`WithBroker(BrokerOptions)`](xref:Microsoft.Identity.Client.Desktop.WamExtension.WithBroker*) with broker configuration options and [a window handle](#parent-window-handles) that the broker will be bound to.

 >[!NOTE]
->Most apps need to reference the Microsoft.Identity.Client.Broker package to use this integration. .NET MAUI apps and UAP don't have to do this, because the functionality is inside MSAL when the target is net6-windows and later.
+>Most apps need to reference the Microsoft.Identity.Client.Broker package to use this integration. .NET MAUI apps and UAP don't have to do this, because the functionality is inside MSAL.

 ```csharp